This degree has three stages, each comprising 120 credits.

 - In Stage 1 you’ll be introduced to the basics of economics, mathematics and statistics.

 - Next, in Stage 2, you’ll study modules covering economics, statistical analysis and mathematical methods.

 - Finally, in Stage 3, you’ll further advance your knowledge of statistics and economics and conclude your degree with a mathematics module chosen from a range of options.

-Before you register it is essential to check that you have the mathematical skills to study at this level.
-See Entry requirements for a quiz to help determine your mathematical level.
+Before you register it is essential to check you have the mathematical skills to study at this level.
+We have created two quizzes to help determine your mathematical level.

 Mathematics is a linear subject – it is important to have a good understanding of the basics before moving on to more advanced topics.
 You’ll begin with an introduction to key mathematical ideas, ideal if you’re not confident with algebra and trigonometry; if you haven’t previously studied mathematics to an advanced level; or if you haven’t studied mathematics for some time and need to refresh your skills.

 We recommend that you study Stage 1 over two years as it provides the underpinning knowledge and skills needed for more advanced study at Stages 2 and 3.